 There have been multiple studies on the effectiveness of inversion therapy for back pain.
 The majority of the patients who were in line to have surgery, a majority was able to avoid it.
 Intermittent traction or inversion therapy using an inversion device has resulted in a compelling reduction in the need for surgery.

 Inversion therapy can be a great de-stressor.
-When you are inverted your head is below your heart.
+When you are inverted on your Teeter-EP 560, your head will be below your heart.
 This position can activate your parasympathetic nervous system also referred to as the rest and digest system.
 It conserves energy while slowing down your heart rate.
 Activating your parasympathetic nervous system, along with your pain getting reduced.
 The combination can work well for reducing stress.

 I know it’s not always easy but getting into a consistent routine is key.
 It will not take long and you will notice the difference by consistently being mobile.
 Your physical activity does not have to be a regular workout.
 Go for a walk, do some housework that needs to be done, go for a bike ride and so on.

 Many people often get turned off by the thought of exercising because of time.
 We have heard for years that in order for exercise to be effective you need to work out for at least twenty minutes to an hour.

 It has been proven that short amounts of exercise are just as effective as long continuous workouts.
 In fact, short bouts of intense exercise are the best approach for losing weight.